 Making a return this year is Credit Karma’s free tax return prep software.
 This service debuted in 2017 and stands out from the IRS Free File offer because it makes free prep software available to all, regardless of income.

-In case you’ve not heard of it, Credit Karma is a totally free service that makes money by recommending credit cards and loans that they believe would be suitable for you.
-It’s a service that’s long been recommended by money expert Clark Howard.
+In case you’ve never heard of it, Credit Karma is a totally free service that offers you access to your credit score.
+It makes money by recommending credit cards and loans that it believes would be suitable for you.
+Money expert Clark Howard has long recommended the service.

 This year, there are some limitations to the types of returns and forms supported by the Credit Karma free tax product.
 Among other things, Credit Karma’s software does not support: